robohydra/robohydra/tutorial/index.md

 requests to, say, `/css` and `/js` while it proxies all the rest to the common, development server.

-But let's demonstrate this with a simpler example.
+Let's demonstrate this with a simple example.
 Let's say you use DuckDuckGo as your search engine, but want to keep [Adam Yauch's tribute logo]({{ site.url }}/downloads/logo_homepage.normal.v101.png) as the homepage logo.
 One way to do this is to grab a copy of the logo